 I've read facebook posts from many communities saying they're losing young people, especially young women, because contra doesn't feel like a safe space for them.
-I see responses from the older generation (MY generation) saying "flirting is the contra way" and that young people are being too sensitive, or the young people are just using it as an excuse to avoid dancing with older folks.
+I see responses from the older generation (MY generation) saying "flirting is the contra way" or "if you're not flirting, you're not doing it right' and that young people are being too sensitive, or the young people are just using it as an excuse to avoid dancing with older folks.

 Is flirting really the contra way?
 Since when?
 Well definitely since I started dancing in 1996.
 But I was freshly divorced so flirting was a lot of fun for me!
 And I considered it "safe" flirting.
 I could do it without sending the message I was going home with anyone but myself.